 This is the first response letter in our suite of correspondence templates covering the situation where your business customer has complained that they have not received goods that they ordered from you.

 You'll see that our template provides you with several possible drafting options explaining the reasons for the non-delivery of the goods to date:

 non-delivery has been caused by unforeseen events outside of your control

 there was no contractually binding date for delivery, and the goods are coming shortly

 an alternative reason - which might be as simple as an admission of fault and an apology

 (though see the note of caution in the template about how you approach admissions of responsibility, as by admitting responsibility, you are handing the right to your customer to claim reasonable compensation from you.
 So, make sure you're prepared for that).

-If you're concerned about the reasons for your non-delivery of the goods, it may be helpful to use our pay as you go service to speak to a lawyer and get a quick view on your position and how polite but assertive you can be in your reply.
+If you're concerned about the reasons for your non-delivery of the goods, it may be helpful to use our pay as you go service to Speak to an Adviser and get a quick view on your position and how polite but assertive you can be in your reply.

 Delays caused by events wholly outside of your control